WHO declares mpox a global public health emergency

 South Africa reports second mpox death this week

-It comes after an outbreak of the viral infection in the Democratic Republic of Congo that has spread to neighbouring countries.
+It comes after an outbreak of the viral infection in the Democratic Republic of Congo (DRC) that has spread to neighbouring countries.

 “Today, the emergency committee met and advised me that in its view, the situation constitutes a public health emergency of international concern.
 I have accepted that advice,” WHO Director-General Tedros Adhanom Ghebreyesus.
 Tedros told a news conference.